Rescue Efforts Underway After Tsunami Hit Indonesia Without Warning

 The Indonesian Red Cross dispatched more than 117 volunteers to the affected area immediately after the disaster, Mueller says.
 They brought basic supplies, including blankets, clothes, food and water.

 The tsunami struck Indonesia's two most populous islands.
-Proximity to the nation's capitol, Jakarta, has facilitated the mobilization of volunteers, military and emergency personnel, compared to previous disasters.
+Proximity to the nation's capital, Jakarta, has facilitated the mobilization of volunteers, military and emergency personnel, compared to previous disasters.

-Mueller adds that emergency respondents have become proficient at purifying drinking water since the Indian Ocean tsunami in 2004, which killed over 200,000 people.
+Mueller adds that emergency respondents have become proficient at purifying drinking water since the Indian Ocean tsunami in 2004, which killed more than 200,000 people.

-But she says three major disasters since the summer — massive earthquakes on the island of Lombok in July and again in August, followed by the September's tsunami and earthquake on the island of Sulawesi — have taxed the country, even before the latest tsunami.
+But she says three major disasters since the summer — massive earthquakes on the island of Lombok in July and again in August, followed by September's tsunami and earthquake on the island of Sulawesi — have taxed the country, even before the latest tsunami.

 "People are a little bit tired now," she says.